 Upon completion of his scholastic training in Germany, Grell travelled Europe painting and exhibited his talents throughout many of the old countries.
 One family photo describes Grell as being a professor in Munich around 1914.
 When the United Sates entered World War I, Grell returned to America and took a position designing large stage sets for many of New York’s finest Broadway shows from 1915-1916.

 In 1916, Grell was offered a position as art professor at the Academy of Fine Arts in Chicago.
 During this period, while teaching night courses at the Academy in 1917 and 1918, Louis Grell instructed and influenced a young student by the name of Walter Elias Disney, whose family had recently relocated back to Chicago from Missouri.
 While attending McKinley High School in Chicago, a determined young Walt Disney attended night school in Chicago at the Academy of Fine Arts.
 Grell taught Advertising Drawing, Decorative Drawing for Commercial Illustrations and Life Drawing at the Chicago Academy of Fine Arts from 1916 to 1922.
 By 1922, Grell was recruited to instruct Advertising, Commercial Design and Life Drawing at the Art Institute of Chicago.

 “Hope you are all well.
 Received your last letter but have not found time yet to answer it.
 As you see I am at present in Chicago, teaching at the Fine Arts Academie.
 I am the main teacher and have quite a number of scholars.
 Arrived here short a month ago and intend to remain here before hand.
 My adress is at present Chicago.
 ILL.
-Fine Art Building corner Ohio and State Streets.
+Tree Arts Building corner Ohio and State Streets.
 Adress Hennings studio 14.
 Best regards to you all.
 Louis III.”